A good, new life for buildings and their inhabitants

 Alessandro Bisagni, Fellow designation for constructing eco-compatible buildings all over the world.

 The abbreviation is abstruse (EPDB, which stands for Energy Performance of Building Directive) but the meaning of this important EU directive for homes is clear: buildings are key to our continent's ecological transition, a fundamental piece of the puzzle being put together to achieve the New Green Deal goals by 2030.
-With an eye on the utopia of new cities and another one on the buildings already existing in Italy – defined by the latest annual energy efficiency report published by ENEA (Agency for new technologies, energy and the environment) as being obsolete and in desperate need of renewal – we are going to talk with a pioneer in the field of : Alessandro Bisagni, 37 years old, a University degree in Sustainable Economy and Urban Geography, an American wife, two twin girls and the creator of a company in Hong Kong with 57 employees spread out in 10 different offices.
+With an eye on the utopia of new cities and another one on the buildings already existing in – defined by the latest annual energy efficiency report published by ENEA (Agency for new technologies, energy and the environment) as being obsolete and in desperate need of renewal – we are going to talk with a pioneer in the field of : Alessandro Bisagni, 37 years old, a University degree in Sustainable Economy and Urban Geography, an American wife, two twin girls and the creator of a company in Hong Kong with 57 employees spread out in 10 different offices.

 Alessandro is obtaining significant acknowledgments all over the world, such as being awarded the rare fellow designation for constructing eco-compatible buildings characterised by energy and water savings, reduced CO2 emissions and improvements in the ecological quality of interiors.